catalyst/catalyst-moodle-workflows/README.md

 ```
 Whenever version.php is changed, add the latest version to the Moodle Plugins directory at https://moodle.org/plugins.

-You MUST update below items for each plugin
+You **MUST** update below items for each plugin
-* `branches` - branches you wish to publish into Moodle Plugins directory.
-So release workflow will trigger on push or pull request, and for the example above, only for the master branch.
+* `branches` - Add branches you wish to publish into Moodle Plugins directory.
+In this example, release workflow will trigger on a **push** event to the master branch.
-* `plugin_name` - the frankenstyle plugin name (also known as the component name)
+* `plugin_name` - Update this to the **frankenstyle** plugin name (located in `version.php` of the plugin folder)

 Also please note:
-* Please check MOODLE_ORG_TOKEN is available in your plugin's Settings > Secrets section.
-Currently The we have set the token at the org level and shared across all repos.
+* Please check `MOODLE_ORG_TOKEN` is available in your plugin's **Settings > Secrets** section.
+If not, please create using below steps:
+  * Log in to the Moodle Plugins directory at https://moodle.org/plugins/
+  * Locate the **Navigation block > Plugins > API access**.
+    * Use that page to generate your personal token for the `plugins_maintenance` service.
+  * Go back to your plugin repository at Github.
+Locate your plugin's **Settings > Secrets** section.
+Use the 'New repository secret' button to define a new repository secret to hold your access token.
+Use name `MOODLE_ORG_TOKEN` and set the value to the one you generated in previous step.
-* To release in plugin directory we should bump plugin version.
-For the older stables with closed groups, make sure version is only a micro bump.
+* To release in plugin directory we **MUST** bump plugin version.
+For the older stables with closed groups, please ensure the version is only a <ins>**micro bump**</ins>.

 ## My Repo is complicated!
 ### Core patches